Domestic Violence Perpetrator / Aggressor Information and Services

 Additional Information: Coastal Treatment operates a program, Resolve, specifically designed to help clients who struggle with control and anger in their relationships.
 Resolve is a Washington State Certified Program that meets and exceeds the minimum requirements for designation as a Washington State Certified Domestic Violence Perpetrator Treatment Program.
 For those seeking help under a court order, the program duration requires a minimum participation and compliance of one year.
 All participants are required to complete an intake assessment prior to acceptance into the Resolve Domestic Violence Prevention Program.
+Resolve offers support and resources to the participant’s partner, former partner, and family members.
+Resolve also offers civil domestic violence evaluations.
 You will need to bring copies of court orders.
 If you have been assigned a probation or parole officer, you will need to bring that name and contact information.

 Cost: Intake is $50 upon verification of income under $600/month.
 (Regular intake fee is $100.)
 Weekly group sessions are on a sliding scale of $20 to $55 per session.
 Accepts medical coupons and can provide documentation for reimbursement by insurance companies.

 Additional Information: Multiple locations.
 Programs include domestic violence treatment as well as many other services.
 You will need to bring copies of court orders.
 If you have been assigned a probation or parole officer, you will need to bring their names and contact information.
 State certified 12 month minimum program consisting of 4 parts that include an intake interview, introductory classes, weekly group meetings, and monthly follow- ups.
 The program can be completed in one year, some take longer to finish.
 In the group sessions, teachers provide information and skills and the group members share stories and knowledge.
 The program is for men only but we can refer women to other programs.
 Forensic domestic violence assessments.